 Vitamin D deficiency can make your bones weak and put you at the risk of fractures or osteoporosis.
 Vitamin D helps to absorb calcium effectively, in turn, making the bones strong and healthy.3

 On a sunny day, expose your face and hands to the sun without any sunscreen on.
 Ensure that you spend at least 20–30 minutes in the sun every day.
-However, the skin’s sensitivity differs from person to person, putting you at the
+However, the skin’s sensitivity differs from person to person, putting you at the risk of overexposure.
+If your skin is sensitive, avoid spending too much time in the sun.

 3. Quit Smoking